microsoft/ML-For-Beginners/2-Regression/2-Data/README.md

 Visualizations can also help determine the machine learning technique most appropriate for the data.
 A scatterplot that seems to follow a line, for example, indicates that the data is a good candidate for a linear regression exercise.

-One data visualization libary that works well in Jupyter notebooks is [Matplotlib](https://matplotlib.org/) (which you also saw in the previous lesson).
+One data visualization library that works well in Jupyter notebooks is [Matplotlib](https://matplotlib.org/) (which you also saw in the previous lesson).

 > Get more experience with data visualization in [these tutorials](https://docs.microsoft.com/learn/modules/explore-analyze-data-with-python?WT.mc_id=academic-15963-cxa).